brynnb/pokemon-database-exporter/README.md

 This project exports data from the Pokémon Red/Blue game files into a SQLite database for easier analysis and use in other applications.

+## Known Issues (To-Do List)

+There is a lot of data still not in tables: NPC speech, text on signs, custom NPC behavior, wild pokemon data, collision info for tiles.
+Additionally some data is imperfect, and specifically the `warps` table, which is close to a good spot, but not entirely.

 ## Installation

 1. Clone this repository: